XSEDE/ipf/docs/INSTALL.md

 `ipf_configure_xsede` allows one to set this location for the workflow.

-## Configuring Service Files
+## Configuring Network Service Files
-The information in the this section is applicable both to those editing existing service.conf files, and those creating the from scratch.

-Each service.conf file needs to have a Name, Version, Endpoint, and Capability.
+Each service.conf file needs to define the fields Name, Version, Endpoint, and Capability.

 The Name field refers to the GLUE2 Primary protocol name supported by the service endpoint, as seen in the table below.

 Each service can have multiple capabilities, but each line is a key/value pair, so to publish multiple capabilities for a service, have a line that starts "Capability = " for each value.  (see example below).
-Note:  in MDS publishing, separate services were published for striped/non-striped GridFTP servers, even if the endpoint URL was the same.
-In IPF publishing, the Capability fields describe what the service at the endpoint URL supports.
+The Capability fields describe what the service at the endpoint URL supports.

-Valid capability values can be seen in the table below.
+Valid Capability values are listed in the table below.
 Please edit your service.conf files to include appropriate Capability values.

 A key/value pair for SupportStatus in your service.conf file will override the default, which is the support status of your service as published in RDR.

 _________________________________________________________________________
-A table of valid Name, version and capability values:
+A table of valid Name, Version and Capability values:

     Name                Version        Capability
     org.globus.gridftp  {5,6}.y.z      data.transfer.striped